-We continue to focus on delivering dividend growth over the long term and returning free cash flow to shareholders through share buy-backs where this offers a more attractive return than alternative investments.
+We continue to focus on delivering dividend growth over the long term and returning free cash flow to shareholders through share buy-backs where this offers a more attractive return than alternative investments b The remuneration of our executives is linked to the marked key indicators.
+Further information on our executive pay policy can be found in our Remuneration policy report on page 119.